Higuy8000/UE4CompilationTool/README.md

 ### Commands

-'compile' : compiles the UE4 project using your pre-defined settings.
+* 'compile' : compiles the UE4 project using your pre-defined settings.
-'copy_build_to_deploy' : copies the build from the staging area to the deploy path.
+* 'copy_build_to_deploy' : copies the build from the staging area to the deploy path.
 This will also rename the exe and top level folder if needed (e.g 'WindowsNoEditor' can be changed to 'epitasis').
-'copy_build_to_steam' : copies the build from staging area to the steam content builder folder.
+* 'copy_build_to_steam' : copies the build from staging area to the steam content builder folder.
-'upload' : uploads the build to steam.
+* 'upload' : uploads the build to steam.
-'compile_and_upload' : compiles the UE4 project, copies to relevant directories, and then pushes the build to Steam.
+* 'compile_and_upload' : compiles the UE4 project, copies to relevant directories, and then pushes the build to Steam.
 This is the one the tool is built around.
-'view_settings' : displays currently defined settings.
+* 'view_settings' : displays currently defined settings.
-'exit' : exits the UE4 Compilation Tool.
+* 'exit' : exits the UE4 Compilation Tool.

+'compile_and_upload' is the bread and butter of this tool.
+It will compile your project, copy them to relevant directories, and then upload to Steam.
+The only reason this is possible is by the tools already provided in Unreal and Steamworks - again, this application simplies automates the process.

 ## License